INRIM/bitis/doc/moduleref.rst

 Module reference
 ================

-The **BITIS** modules defines one class realizing a BTS signal with a set of methods implementing several unary or binary operators over the signal.
+The **Bitis** modules defines one class realizing a BTS signal with a set of methods implementing several unary or binary operators over the signal.
 There are also some functions for data interface.